dergachev/presentations/drupalcon-la-upgrades/README.md

 * Major upgrades: 6.28 -> 7.36
   * Brings many, many new features and opportunities
   * Necessary before D6 is obsolute
-* Major upgrades can be almost as hard as a site rebuild
-  * API can change in ways that aren't backwards-compatible
-  * Modules may not be updated yet, or at all

 --end--